Advent 14: Maher-shalal-hash-baz

 What should this make us think about Christmas?
-We need to worship God because He is in total and complete control.
-We should praise Him because the more that we learn about the way that He works, the more amazing it becomes.
-When Ahaz felt like all was lost, God gave him a sign that He would deliver him.
+We need to worship God because he is in total and complete control.
+We should praise him because the more that we learn about the way that he works, the more amazing it becomes.
+When it looked like all was lost, God gave Ahaz a sign that he would be delivered.
 This provided a temporary deliverance.
-However, the bigger problem wasn’t national, or political; it was spiritual.
-The answer to this problem doesn’t come until around 700 years later when God Himself becomes for us the fulfillment of His own prophecy.
-This little baby is more than a sign; He’s the answer.
+However, the bigger problem wasn’t national or political; it was spiritual.
+The answer to this problem doesn’t come until around 700 years later when God himself becomes for us the fulfillment of his own prophecy.
+This little baby is more than a sign; he’s the answer.
 He actually is God with us.

 Let’s talk about it:

 - Have you ever had times when you felt that things were really bad and you wanted a word from God to comfort you?
 The good news is that we have that for us whenever we need it in the Bible.